taisiat/Caro/README.md

 Upcoming improvements include:

 - Additional CRUD for listing new cars
-- Search URLs that preserve the query parameters
+- Search URLs that preserve the query parameters // WIP!
 - Ability to change user profile picture

 ---